mufeezhanif/NASA-Space-Apps-Challenge/docs/ARCHITECTURE_OVERVIEW.md

-# 🏗️ AirWatch Pro - System Architecture
+# 🏗️ Atmosphere Analyzer - System Architecture

 ## 📋 Overview

-AirWatch Pro is built on a modern, scalable architecture that seamlessly integrates NASA TEMPO satellite data with ground-based air quality measurements to provide real-time health intelligence.
+Atmosphere Analyzer is built on a modern, scalable architecture that seamlessly integrates NASA TEMPO satellite data with ground-based air quality measurements to provide real-time health intelligence.
 This document outlines the system design, data flow, and technical implementation.

 ## 🎯 Architectural Principles